How Smoking Affects The Procedure And Recovery

 Following a balanced diet, maintaining good hydration, and regular exercise can all contribute to better surgical outcomes and faster recovery.

-At Dr Tarek Aesthetics, we are committed to personalised care, guiding our patients through every step of their surgical journey.
+At Dr Tarek Bayazid, we are committed to personalised care, guiding our patients through every step of their surgical journey.
 We provide expert advice on lifestyle changes necessary for a successful procedure and recovery.